 Max Group Size

 The focus of this seminar with North Carolina Outdoor Adventures is to learn the basics of climbing at high altitude, glacier travel, pressure breathing, moving efficiently, ice axe arrest, traveling on a rope team, crevasse rescue and survival in a cold environment.
+The course is also a great option for those venturing into winter backpacking.

 High Altitude mountaineering is considered the birthplace and reason for all forms of mountain and rock climbing.
 Rock and ice climbing were skills of necessity for pioneers and explorers who first sought to ascend the highest peaks.

 Mountaineering requires the culmination of all skills including climbing and back country survival.
 No other sport demands the self-reliance imperative to be successful.
-One must have an array of skills ranging from orienteering, physical fitness, climbing ability, medical knowledge, knowledge of many terrains, weather and knowing ones limitations.
+One must have an array of skills ranging from orienteering, physical fitness, climbing ability, medical knowledge, knowledge of many terrains, weather and knowing one’s limitations.

 Who this is for: